 Who needs to be included in the decision-making process?
 This could include the leadership chain in marketing, as well as executives in the C-suite, HR, or Legal.
 Depending on your video, you may also want to consult subject matter experts from the product marketing team or the engineering team to make sure that what you are saying is true and makes sense.
 Back when I was a journalist, we also encouraged folks from throughout the newspaper to weigh in on a project to make sure we were being sensitive to all backgrounds, races, and cultures.
 That funny video you think will be viral may, in fact, be so for all the wrong reasons.

-11. Are there any videos that you like (or that the CEO likes) or that you think achieve a similar goal (whether or not they are in the same industry)?
+11. Are there any videos that you like or that you think would achieve a similar goal?

 A great way to help inspire your future video projects is to see what others are doing, whether they are in the same industry or in one completely opposite from you.
 This is especially helpful when you – or your CMO – are expecting a certain look and feel and you need to convey that to your in-house or contracted agency.
 It is very difficult for people to describe in words what they want from a visual product (video or any other kind of image), so it will be helpful to point to videos (or create a look book) that communicate what you’re after visually.
 This is another place where you need to manage expectations well.